Our free membership, business.com+, takes the pain out of choosing new business services.

 CareCloud telehealth

-CareCloud’s telehealth function allows you to conduct virtual appoints via video call.
+CareCloud’s telehealth function allows you to conduct virtual appointments via video call.
+Source: CareCloud

 Implementation and Onboarding

-CareCloud offers medical software implementation packages to suit practices of various budgets and needs with three options that include implementation and training.
+CareCloud offers medical software implementation and training packages to suit practices of various budgets and needs with three options.
 Each requires getting a custom price quote from the vendor to find out exactly how much it’ll cost your specific business.
 The pricing will depend partly on whether your training is for just one person or a group of individuals.

-2. Enhanced: The Enhanced tier offers greater configuration customization, with additional guidance and training from CareCloud.
+2. Rich Patient Summaries: The Rich Patient Summaries tier, previously called Enhanced, is a professionally facilitated setup process.
+It offers greater configuration customization, with additional guidance and training from CareCloud.
 It also includes a managed data import to bring existing patient demographics, insurance information and charts over from any legacy systems.

 3. Enterprise: The Enterprise tier takes a comprehensive, consultative approach to implementation and training.
-It includes a completely customized configuration based on the practice’s preferences and needs.
+It includes a completely customized configuration based on the practice’s preferences and needs to maximize ROI.

 Customer Service

-CareCloud provides customer support via email, phone, live web chat, Twitter and Facebook – similar to most vendors we reviewed.
-The company also publishes online information on its services and products, with a “Resources” page on its website and a blog.
-There are occasional webinars too.
+CareCloud provides customer support via email, phone, live web chat, X (formerly Twitter) and Facebook — similar to most vendors we reviewed.
+The company also publishes online information on its services and products, with a “Resources” page that has blogs in the Continuum section, different events across the world, occasional webinars and case studies.

 We were very satisfied with the customer support we received when we explored CareCloud.
 Two representatives took more than an hour to walk us through the software and discuss pricing and implementation options with us.
 They asked direct questions about our hypothetical practice, which helped us better understand the options available to CareCloud clients.